Magic System

 sorcerer distant magical ancestry spell craft +5 spell pool, regenerates with rest any, max 2 3 can take spellcraft cross class for double cost cannot ritual-cast

-mad scientist unhealthy obsession with physics knowledge(physics) +7 increasing risk of insanity augment senses, force, materialism, shadows and light 3 can deliberately enter fugue state and roughly aim it cannot use reagents
+mad scientist unhealthy obsession with physics knowledge(physics) +7 increasing risk of insanity augment senses, materialism, shadows and light 3 can deliberately enter fugue state and roughly aim it cannot use reagents

 Half Blood